I Tested Wix vs Squarespace vs WordPress: My Overall Winner in 2025

 I used Squarespace Blueprint to help me design a website in a minute.
 Source: Website Builder Expert

-Once in the editor, we had no trouble moving elements or sections around with Squarespace’s drag-and-drop editor.
+Once in the editor, I had no trouble moving elements or sections around with Squarespace’s drag-and-drop editor.
 While this is similar to Wix, Squarespace provides an added structure with a grid overlay which helps you align elements with ease.

 Squarespace's website editor, making tweaks to a form element